Skip to content

 Social Media

-Coalition Colleague Facebook page
+Coalition Colleague Facebook Page

 Launched by the San Francisco’s Coalition together with Every Child By Two, the Coalition Colleague Facebook page is an invitation-only platform for colleagues to share our most current successes, campaigns, best practices, presentations, videos and any exciting news all via Facebook.
 You need to have a personal Facebook page in order access the Coalition Colleague page, but the information shared on the Coalition page will not be visible to anyone other than the approved members.
 Please email amy@vaccinateyourfamily.org for more information.